lunarring/tac/README.md

 ### Generate a Seedblock

-Generate a seedblock YAML template from an existing codebase:
+Generate a seedblock JSON template from an existing codebase:

 ```bash
 tdac seedblock ./your/code/directory